St. Nicholas Church (Nikolski, Alaska)

+History

-The current church was built in 1930, and is believed to be the fourth church on the island: the first was built and was burned within the 1800s, the second was burned in 1898, the third was built in 1898-1900 a few miles away then moved to the current church location in about 1918, and was replaced in 1930.
+The current church was built in 1930, and is believed to be the fourth church on the island.
+The first church was built in 1806 by John Kriukov, and was burned down during the 1800s.
+The second was constructed by Father John Veniaminov, later known as Brother Innocent, consecrated in 1828, and burned in 1898.
+The third was built in 1898-1900 a few miles away then moved to the current church location in about 1918, and was replaced in 1930.
+It is not known who build this church, however It is known for its decorative carving, completed by Sergei Sovoroff and Joseph Krukoff.

+The church was added to the National Register of Historic Places in 1980.

+In 2021 a new fence was erected around the church cemetery, to prevent further damage from grazing animals.

+Design

 The church has a customary three-element design (altar section, nave, and vestibule section), with addition of a nearly independent bell tower.
 Its nave is larger and taller than usual among the Russian Orthodox churches of Alaska, and it has "simple detailing [which] coupled with small, economically severe, windows, suggests an almost Shaker design influence," according to a 1979 evaluation.

-The church was added to the National Register of Historic Places in 1980.